 But if you want to legally operate a tree care business, you’ll need a business license (more on that later).

 2. Learn the Ropes

 With a firm grip on the business basics, it’s time to learn the ropes.
 Having practical experience in the industry by first working for someone else is undoubtedly a plus.
-It will give you a headstart and help you avoid any costly mistakes.
-However, it is not a necessity.
+It will give you a head start and help you avoid any costly mistakes.
+However, it’s not a necessity.